agastus047/odin-recipes/README.md

 # odin-recipes
-Recipe website with links to famous recipes Demonstration of basic HTML knowledge
+Recipe website with links to awesome recipes!
+Demonstration of basic HTML knowledge